-- (c) Buffer strips shall apply whether or not the watercourse or wetland is on the same parcel as a proposed development. - (d) Buffer areas of specific concern, including locations with significant flow accumulation, must be at least the average buffer width. - (e) Buffer strip vegetation shall be established and maintained in accordance with Paragraph 8 below.
+- (b) Buffer strips on watercourses shall be a minimum of 15 feet wide with an average width of 30 feet, measured from the ordinary high water level of the watercourse. - (c) Buffer strips shall apply whether or not the watercourse or wetland is on the same parcel as a proposed development. - (d) Buffer areas of specific concern, including locations with significant flow accumulation, must be at least the average buffer width. - (e) Buffer strip vegetation shall be established and maintained in accordance with Paragraph 8 below.
 Buffer strips shall be identified within each parcel by permanent monumentation in accordance with Paragraph 7 below. - (f) Subject to Paragraph 5(g) below, alterations including building, storage, paving, mowing, plowing, introduction of noxious vegetation, cutting, dredging, filling, mining, dumping, grazing livestock, agricultural production, yard waste disposal or fertilizer application, are prohibited within any buffer strip.
-Noxious vegetation, such as European buckthorn, purple loosestrife and reed canary grass, may be removed as long as the buffer strip is maintained to the standards required by the District.
-Alterations would not include plantings that enhance the natural vegetation or selective clearing or pruning of trees or vegetation that are dead, diseased or pose similar hazards. - (g) The following activities shall be permitted within any buffer strip, and shall not constitute prohibited alterations under Paragraph 5(f) above: - (i) Use and maintenance of a single, unimproved access strip through the buffer, not more than 5 feet in width and maintained only by means of mowing, for
+Noxious vegetation, such as European buckthorn, purple loosestrife, and reed canary grass, may be removed as long as the buffer strip is maintained to the standards required by the District.
+Alterations would not include plantings that enhance the natural vegetation or selective clearing or pruning of trees or vegetation that are dead, diseased or pose similar hazards. - (g) The following activities shall be permitted within any buffer strip, and shall not constitute prohibited alterations under Paragraph 5(f) above: - (i) Use and maintenance of a single, unimproved access strip through the buffer, not more than 5 feet in width in incorporated areas and 20 feet in width in

-- recreational access to the watercourse or wetland and the exercise of riparian rights; - (ii) Placement, maintenance, repair or replacement of utility and drainage systems that exist on creation of the buffer strip or are required to comply with any subdivision approval or building permit obtained from the municipality or county, so long as any adverse impacts of utility or drainage systems on the function of the buffer strip have been avoided or minimized to the extent possible; and - (iii) Construction, maintenance, repair, reconstruction or replacement of existing and future public roads crossing the buffer strip, so long as any adverse impacts of the road on the function of the buffer strip have been avoided or minimized to the extent possible.
+- unincorporated areas, and maintained only by means of mowing, for recreational access to the watercourse or wetland and the exercise of riparian rights; - (ii) Placement, maintenance, repair or replacement of utility and drainage systems that exist on creation of the buffer strip or are required to comply with any subdivision approval or building permit obtained from the municipality or county, so long as any adverse impacts of utility or drainage systems on the function of the buffer strip have been avoided or minimized to the extent possible; and - (iii) Construction, maintenance, repair, reconstruction, or replacement of existing and future public roads crossing the buffer strip, so long as any adverse impacts of the road on the function of the buffer strip have been avoided or minimized to the extent possible.